dskecse/microblogging/README.md

 In common case, to run the full test suite you should type in:

-    bin/rake
+    bin/bundle exec rspec spec/

-Since the project uses Guard to automate the running of the tests, you might want to run it to monitor changes in the filesystem:
+Since the project uses Guard to automate the running of the tests by monitoring changes in the filesystem and Spork DRb server to reduce the overhead each time a test gets run, start them both at the same time:

-    bundle exec guard
+    bin/bundle exec guard